the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-tools.md

 ## Pre- and post-event surveys

 Pre-event surveys can be used for managing day-to-day work with the organisers, inviting ideas and suggestions from different stakeholders of the event and setting expectations by communicating about your event beforehand with everyone.
-Pos-event surveys are used for gathering feedback from everyone regarding their experience from past events and suggestions to improve future events.
+Post-event surveys are used for gathering feedback from everyone regarding their experience from past events and suggestions to improve future events.

 - [Google Form](https://en.wikipedia.org/wiki/Google_Forms): Google Forms is a survey administration software that allows data collection that can be automatically entered into a spreadsheet.
 - [Survey Monkey](https://www.surveymonkey.com/): This is one of the most popular tool, available with limited features (10 questions and 100 respondents for free) and provides many features including templates for the paid version.